 CLICK HERE for more Frequently Asked Questions about the HOPE Program.

 What should I know about eviction laws during COVID-19?

-The state and federal temporary eviction moratoriums are scheduled to expire on June 30, 2021.
-Regardless of the status of the federal moratorium, Governor Cooper’s Executive Order No. 206 will prevent eviction through June 30, 2021 in North Carolina.
+The CDC’s temporary eviction moratorium is scheduled to expire on July 31, 2021.
 The tenant is responsible for completing the affidavit and delivering it to the landlord.
 To find out who is eligible for eviction protection and read more details about how the process works, click here.

 Need more information?

 Dial 2-1-1 or 1-888-892-1162 to speak with a trained call specialist, available 24/7/365.